hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 ```

 Remote execution is now enabled.
 The results of your apply will still stream back into your console window, but Terraform is now running in the cloud.
 You can also watch the Terraform apply output in the GUI.

+???
+**Now you can run terraform either from the command line or from the GUI.**

 ---
 name: chapter-5b-tfe-lab